 Ayodhya case: Demand to examine whether Babur dedicated mosque to Allah is ‘problematic’, says SC

-A Hindu body wanted the court to examine whether Babur dedicated the structure to Allah, because it said only then would it be a valid mosque.
+A Hindu body wanted the court to examine whether Babur had dedicated the structure to Allah, because it said only then would it be a valid mosque.

 The Supreme Court on Thursday said a Hindu body’s demand to examine if 16th-century Mughal emperor Babur dedicated the Babri Masjid to Allah according to Islamic tenets was “a little problematic”, PTI reported.